chandu7929/blogging/README.md

 ## About
-A Drupal recipe of type "Site" that configures a standard blogging site, leveraging core modules and themes, and incorporating the Navigation module to provide a seamless editor experience.
+A Drupal recipe of type "Site" that configures a standard blogging site, leveraging core recipes, modules and themes, and incorporating the Navigation module to provide a seamless editor experience.

 ### Usage